core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ### Creating a Topic {#topic-create}

 A client can add a new topics to a collection of topics by submitting an initial representation of the initial topic resource (see {{topic-resource-representation}}) in a POST request to the topic collection URI.
-The request MUST specify at least a subset of the properties in {{topic-properties}}, namely: topic-name and resource-type.
+The request MUST specify at least a subset of the topic properties in {{topic-properties}}, namely: topic-name and resource-type.

 Please note that the topic will NOT be fully created until a publisher has published some data to it (See {{topic-lifecycle}}).